corbindavenport/superembed.js/README.md

 ================
 Live demo now available at [jsfiddle.net/h6x04LuL](https://jsfiddle.net/h6x04LuL/)
 ---
 SuperEmbed.js detects YouTube, Vimeo, Vine, VideoPress, DailyMotion, and more embedded videos on webpages and makes them responsive.
-Essentially, this means they strech to fill their container while still maintaining the original aspect ratio.
+Essentially, this means they stretch to fill their container while still maintaining the original aspect ratio.

 There's a lot of existing libraries that do this, but I had issues or just didn't like all the ones I tried, so I made my own.
 And this is it.